Half-Positional Objectives Recognized by Deterministic B\"uchi Automata: Preliminaries

 \paragraph{Optimality and half-positionality.} Let $\arena = \arenaFull$ be an arena, $\gameFull$ be a game, and $\s\in\states$.
 We say that \emph{a strategy $\strat_1$ of $\Pone$ is winning from $\s$} if for all infinite paths $\s_0 \grTr{\clr_1} \s_1 \grTr{\clr_2} \ldots$ from $\s$ consistent with $\strat_1$, $\clr_1\clr_2\ldots \in \wc$.

 A strategy of $\Pone$ is \emph{optimal for $\Pone$ in $(\arena, \wc)$} if it is winning from all the vertices from which $\Pone$ has a winning strategy.
 We often write \emph{optimal for $\Pone$ in $\arena$} if the objective $\wc$ is clear from the context.
 We stress that this notion of optimality requires a \emph{single} strategy to be winning from \emph{all} the winning vertices (a property sometimes called \emph{uniformity}).
+However, we do not require an optimal strategy to win when starting from some losing vertex, even if winning becomes possible eventually due to opponent's mistakes.

 An objective $\wc$ is \emph{half-positional} if for all arenas $\arena$, there exists a positional strategy of $\Pone$ on $\arena$ that is optimal for $\Pone$ in $\arena$.
 We sometimes only consider half-positionality on a restricted set of arenas (typically, finite and/or one-player arenas).
 For a class of arenas $\mathcal{X}$, an objective $\wc$ is \emph{half-positional over $\mathcal{X}$} if for all arenas $\arena\in\mathcal{X}$, there exists a positional strategy of $\Pone$ on $\arena$ that is optimal for $\Pone$ in $\arena$.